rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/agent.hobby.md

 ## intent:agent.hobby
-- what do you do for fun
+- what do you do for fun?
-- what's your hobby
 - tell me about your hobby
 - do you have a hobby
 - what about your hobby
 - your hobby
-- what are your hobbies
 - what are your hobbies?
 - what do you do when you are bored
 - how do you spend your free time